5 Web Design Trends You Need to Know

 1. Using small design elements to connect different sections together: CharliAi

-3. Color Use in Images and Text
+3. Colour Use in Images and Text

 Example 1: Waterstreet